mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 Then, maybe meditation hurts your body and mind.
 Well, it is not alright, it is not okay – but it is not bad.
 Still there is a chance to take care of your life with your best.
 Yes there is.
 Right in the middle of meditation, still there is a chance to take care of your life with your best, planting a good seed toward the future.
 At that time, there is no chance to create a psychic crack.
 You become one with your life.
 If it is true, you feel good.
 You feel relief.

 That is the third one, “the marklessness of their suchness”.
-Here *suchness* means *obedience*.
+“Their suchness” means *obedience*.
 Obedience means just to follow.
 Just to follow means, the rose blooms because it blooms.
 The rose blooms just to bloom.
 No reason.

 #### 50:11

 Why do you exist in this world?
 I don’t know.
-“I don’t know” does not mean “I don’t know”; “I don’t know” means “I know” *and* “I don’t know,” [both].
-“I don’t know” means, completely to accept the total picture of what you don’t know or what you know.
+“I don’t know” does not mean “I don’t know”; “I don’t know” means “I know,” *and* “I don’t know,” too.
+“I don’t know” means completely to accept the total picture of what you don’t know or what you know.

 And then, why do you exist?
 Why do you live in this world?
 You live to work?
 Or you work to live?
 Or you make money to live?
 Or you live to make money?
 Or you live to be happy?
-Whatever it is – it doesn’t hit the mark.
+Whatever it is, it doesn’t hit the mark.
 That is just a part of the purpose of your life.
 The total purpose of your life is – no reason.
 Just to live.
 No reason.
 That’s why the truth to live is, just to live.
 Just to live.

 That’s why the German poet says, “the rose exists without any reason.”
 And finally, “the marklessness of their suchness” means you should throw away “without any reason”.
 And then finally, the rose blooms just to bloom.